Dressing Vanity Table: Stylish and Practical Designs for Every Bedroom

 Impact of Sleep on Heart Health

-• Poor sleep increases blood pressure, inflammation, and the likelihood of heart conditions like arrhythmia and coronary artery disease.
+• Poor or irregular sleep increases blood pressure, inflammation, and the likelihood of arrhythmias.

-• Inflammation overload: Poor sleep raises inflammatory markers like C-reactive protein, contributing to arterial damage.
+• Inflammation overload: Poor sleep elevates markers like C-reactive protein, accelerating arterial wear and tear.

 Create a Heart-Smart Bedroom